KasimDeliaci/HackingWithSwift/Day5.md

 - Use parameter labels to improve code readability
 - Utilize tuples for returning multiple related values

+**Don't forget to check out the extra section: [Parameter Passing Mechanism](https://github.com/KasimDeliaci/HackingWithSwift/blob/main/Day5_Param_Passing_Mechanism.md) to have a better understanding of parameter passing in swift**

+Would you like me to add this line to the end of the markdown document, perhaps in the "Pro Developer Tips" or "Key Takeaways" section?

 ## ⚠️ Common Pitfalls
 - Parameters are constants by default
 - Always handle potential errors in throwing functions